Ice Climbing Intro

 Introducing our crack squad of mountain lovers and adventure junkies.
 We spend most of our days plotting, planning and building some of the very best trips out there for you all to enjoy.

 Kit & equipment required for this adventure

-Certain items can be rented from Adventure Base such as crampons, ice axe, helmet and harness.
+Certain items can be rented from Adventure Base such as crampons, helmet and harness.
 You are able to add these to your cart at checkout.
-We use the latest kit from Black Diamond meaning you'll be using quality equipment and our rental options are much cheaper than if you were to rent it from a local shop when you get here.
-Win!
+Ice axes for the course are provided by the guide.
 (Note: Your kit might vary sightly from the images below)

 12 point steel mountaineering crampons

 Highly breathable, lightweight synthetic technical t-shirt.